OpenSourceBrain/Documentation/source/OSBv2/Overview.md

 (workspaces)=
 ## Workspaces

-Workspaces can be created by users from a subset (or all) of the contents of repositories
+Workspaces are spaces for users to work in.

-- These are a **snapshot** of the repository contents, each saved on a **persistent cloud volume**
+- Empty repositories can be created, or they can be seeded from OSBv2 repositories including some or all of the files in the repository at the time
-- Additional files (analysis outputs, simulation results) can be added to the volume
+- Each workspace is saved on a persistent cloud volume, allowing users to save their work and resume it at a later time
-- Users can keep them private or make them public
+- Additional files (analysis outputs, simulation results) can also be stored in the workspace
-- New empty workspaces can also be created
+- Users can keep their workspaces private or make them public to share them with the community

 (applications)=
 ## Applications

-Workspaces can be opened in any of the OSBv2 Applications
+Workspaces can be opened in any of the supported OSBv2 applications:

-- **NWB Explorer** allows interactive exploration of the contents of Neurodata Without Borders files
+- [NWB Explorer](https://nwbexplorer.opensourcebrain.org): for the interactive exploration/visualisation of the contents of [Neurodata Without Borders](https://nwb.org) files
-- The **NetPyNE** graphical user interface allows construction and simulation of neural networks
+- [NetPyNE](https://netpyne.org): a graphical user interface for the construction and simulation of neuroscience models
-- Both above have inbuilt Python consoles
+- [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/): a complete development environment for the Python programming language

-- **JupyterLab** is a complete environment for running Python notebooks and managing/viewing multiple file types.
-Many neuroscience libraries are preloaded.
+Both NWB Explorer and NetPyNE also include inbuilt Python consoles for ad-hoc scripting and analysis, and a number of Python libraries are pre-loaded into the JupyterLab application for convenience.